Pilot: Reducing the risk of falls of older people under hospital care – NELFT

 The University of East Anglia (UEA) were commissioned to develop a Health Economics Model (HEM) for this NELFT study.
 The model includes the conventional method of calculating ROI and the cost of a Quality Adjusted Life Year (QALY) using subjective ‘Fear of Falling’ data.
 It also includes a more robust approach using objective gait data to determine ‘Risk of Falling’.

-For this study cohort, where physiotherapies and GaitSmart Intervention is applied to people who suffer a fall that result in an injury and are under the Community Hospital care, the ROI is 72%, or a 72p net return for every £1 spent.
+For this study cohort, where physiotherapies and GaitSmart Intervention is applied to people who suffer a fall that result in an injury and are under the Community Hospital care, the ROI is 85%, or a 85p net return for every £1 spent.

-- Use of Walking Aids – At the start of the programme, 46% of the volunteers used a frame and only 18% walked unaided.
-At the end of the programme, fewer of the volunteers used walking aids with only 16% requiring a frame and 41% walking unaided.
+- Use of Walking Aids Improved – At the start of the programme, 36% of the volunteers used a frame or walker and only 18% walked unaided.
+At the end of the programme, 39% of the volunteers walked unaided and only 17% required a frame or walker.

-- Frailty – The Edmonton Frailty Score (EFS) was used to determine frailty.
-At the start of the programme the average EFS score was 7.8.
-At the end of the programme the average EFS score dropped to 5.7.
+- Frailty Decreased by 11.6% – The Edmonton Frailty Score (EFS) was used to determine frailty.
+At the start of the programme the average volunteer was “mildly frail”, EFS.
+At the end of the programme the average volunteer was “vulnerable”.

-- Fear of Falling – Fear of falling was monitored using the Falls Efficacy Scale – International, short form (FES-I).
-At the start of the programme the average volunteer had a high fear of falling, FES-I 14.6.
-At the end of the programme the average volunteer had a moderate fear of falling, FES-I 11.4.
+- Fear of Falling Decreased by 11.6% – Fear of falling was monitored using the Falls Efficacy Scale – International, short form (FES-I).
+At the start of the programme the average volunteer had a high fear of falling.
+At the end of the programme the average volunteer had a moderate fear of falling.

-- GaitSmart Score – The average GaitSmart Score, which summarises the measurements of key gait parameters was 25% at the start of the programme.
-At the end of the programme the average had increased to 45.5%.
+- GaitSmart Score Improved by 20% – The average GaitSmart Score, which summarises the measurements of key gait parameters was 26% at the start of the programme.
+At the end of the programme this had increased to 46%.
 Frailty levels were shown to correlate strongly with the GaitSmart Score.